 The second area of focus solicited research on prevention and intervention programs, as well as comparative analyses of these types of programs from various communities across the country.
 This area of focus attempted to develop knowledge and bridge gaps in research about pathways, risk and protective factors, and the assessment of those risk factors.
 This area also focused on the development of instruments, procedures, and practices to improve the identification of individuals at high-risk of becoming committed to terrorist ideologies and carrying out acts of terrorism.
 NIJ sought applications that build and improve on existing research in this area, including research that improves on data sources and methods.

-The last area of focus emphasized needs-assessments and general knowledge building around the reintegration of offenders released on terrorism-related charges.
-As this research area is highly understudied and still in its infancy, NIJ sought to build knowledge of pre-release and post-confinement characteristics of terrorism offenders that may inform reintegration policies, programs, and practices.
+The last area of focus emphasized needs-assessments and general knowledge building around the reintegration of persons released on terrorism-related charges.
+As this research area is highly understudied and still in its infancy, NIJ sought to build knowledge of pre-release and post-confinement characteristics of those convicted of committing acts of terrorism that may inform reintegration policies, programs, and practices.